 I think this moment of ed tech enthusiasm is an opportunity.
 An opportunity for us to truly embrace the fact that teaching is a student – teacher compact, a contract based fully and truly on trust.
 We need to embrace that and promote that feature of the teacher – student relationship.

 In the face to face classroom, I’ve always felt there was too much control.
 I pretend to teach and students (by god!) better pretend to learn.
 Not looking at your book?
 Detention.
 Call your parents.
 It lacks trust and true “caring” in the sense that Nel Noddings uses that term central to a teacher’s core beliefs.
 Online teaching really supposes we trust students to learn – we simply can’t “enforce” and “bully” students into learning when they really don’t want to or don’t understand they should.
+Or we might end up in a situation like that outlined in Teaching As A Subversive Activity.

 However, there are a few specific things you can do to build and create trust and also help to keep student attention in the online classroom or course.
 Not signals and busy work stuff.
 But ways to get everyone on the same page and promote accountability.